koii-network/docs/quickstart/hello-world/introduction.md

 2.  **Build revolutionary applications:**

-    Our blockchain allows you to create products that would be simply impossible to create with Web2 solutions.
+    Our blockchain allows you to create products that would be simply impossible to create with <Tooltip text="Web2"/> solutions.
 As an example, you can create social networks hosted by its users, unstoppable smart web crawlers and next-gen neural networks trained with real data, and much more.

     If you're working on something crazy, and you need a lot of compute, our community loves to get in on the next big thing.